iCVTEAM/PAMG/README.md

 # PAMG
+The code of the paper "PaMG: Adaptive part-based motion generation and editing from text}{Title for citation"

 This repository contains the PyTorch implementation of **PAMG**, a text-to-motion generation pipeline for part-aware motion generation.
 PAMG builds on the MoMask-style masked-and-residual generation framework, replaces the text-conditioning branch with a frozen `BAAI/bge-large-en-v1.5` encoder, and represents motion with separate RVQ tokenizers for body parts.